-My favorite ways to each ground beef are Texas Chili, Indian Kheema, and Indian seekh kababs.
-The first two are a slam dunk for me, especially with an Instant Pot, but good kababs have eluded me for a very simple reason: cook factor.
+My favorite ground beef recipes are Texas Chili, Indian Kheema, and these Indian seekh kababs.
+The first two are a slam dunk for me, but good kababs have eluded me for a very simple reason: cook factor.

 So I’ve stayed away from making kababs at home, but every time we go to Indian or Pakistani restaurants, I want kababs.
 The problem is, they give you 3-4 small little pieces, and charge you $10 for that quarter pound of ground meat.